Eddie Chen

 -

-Art of all forms.
+Art.
 It is what brings color into an otherwise gray and mechanical world; the ultimate output of human experience.
-Whether writing code, playing guitar, or designing systems, I believe in shipping work that is authentic rather than perfect.
+Having good taste is more important than ever.

 -

 Robotics and embodied AI.
-Witnessing modern factories at scale in Shenzhen (and playing Factorio) has made me extremely bullish on building physically intelligent systems with AI, and bearish on standalone chat intelligence.
-LLMs have given us a glimpse of how effective machines can be in altering the physical world.
+Witnessing modern factories at scale in Shenzhen (and playing Factorio) has made me extremely bullish on building physically intelligent systems with AI and in the US, and bearish on standalone chat intelligence.
+LLMs have given us a glimpse of the machine potential in altering the physical world, yet remain largely ineffective.
 Drone enthusiast.